 If you want to make your own bread crumbs, like I had to, just place a few slices of bread in a not-too-hot oven (75oC is fine) for about 10-15 minutes to dry them.
 Cool the bread and break them into small pieces.
 Place in a blender or food processor and process them into bread crumbs.
 The pulse method works best.
 Alternatively, place a slice of toasted bread on a chopping board or any hard surface and roll a rolling pin over it.
 When you have about a cup and a half of cread crumbs, you’re ready to make your cliff sandwiches.

-Before I forget, thank you, Richard, for this wonderful recipe. :)
+Before I forget, thank you, Richard, for this wonderful recipe.

-9 slices of white loaf bread
+- 9 slices white loaf bread

-3 slices of ham
+- 3 slices ham

 - 2 eggs beaten

 - 12 wooden toothpicks

-Heat the oil.
+- In a wok or frying pan, heat enough cooking oil to reach a depth of at least three inches.
 The temperature should be before it starts to smoke.
 Sorry, I don’t use kitchen thermometers.
 You can test the temperature by dropping a small piece of bread into the hot oil.
 If the bread browns too fast, the oil is too hot.

-Make three club sandwiches: Spread 1/4 c. of chicken salad on a slice of bread.
+- Make three club sandwiches: Spread 1/4 c. of chicken salad on a slice of bread.
 Cover with another slice of bread.
 Lay a piece of ham on the second slice.
 Cover with another slice of bread.
 Lay a slice (or more) of cheese and top with another slice of bread.
 Secure each corner of the sandwich with a wooden toothpick.
 Repeat for the remaining ingredients.

 - With kitchen tongs, lower the sandwich in hot oil.
 The sandwich will not sink so you will need to turn it over after a few seconds to brown the other side.
 The frying part should not take more than a few seconds since you don’t want the oil to reach the insides of the sandwich; you just want to brown the outside.

-Do the same thing with the remaining clubhouse sandwiches.
+- Do the same thing with the remaining clubhouse sandwiches.

-Using a bread knife, cut each cliff sandwich into four triangles.
+- Using a bread knife, cut each cliff sandwich into four triangles.
 Remove the toothpicks and serve warm.